ak-fishbarc/ObserverPattern-WebGame/README.md

 **What am I trying to achieve(Intent):**
 - Create a system that will allow user to build units or upgrade buildings without the user feeling or seeing that the page was reloaded in the background.
 - Update user's resources data in MongoDB collection when building units or upgrading buildings, according to cost.
+- Code will need some clean up/refactoring once done with the other tasks.